Guajome Park Academy

 Guajome Park Academy /ɡwəˈhoʊmi/ (commonly referred to as Guajome or GPA) is a K–12 public charter school in Vista, California, United States that was established in 1994.
-It offers the IB Diploma Programme for eleventh- and twelfth-graders.
+It offers the IB Diploma Programme for eleventh and twelfth-graders.
 During the 2004-2005 school year, 1,238 students were enrolled: 530 in the middle school and 708 in the high school.

 The school is named after nearby Guajome County Park.
 The name "Guajome" comes from the Luiseño Indian word wakhavumi meaning "frog pond".
 In the Luiseño story of creation, Wahawut was one of the "First People" who took on the appearance of a frog to cast a spell over the god Oiyot; consequently, the school's mascot is a frog.

 History

 Guajome Park Academy was founded in 1994 by a group of parents and educators headed by "C.E.O."
 (Chief Educational Officer) Sandra Williamson (later Sandra Williamson-Angle).
 In its first year, Guajome had no campus of its own, and met at a nearby middle school as well as at Vista High School.
-Although only barely established, Guajome was in fact, one of the first charter schools in California, a distinction it proudly holds to this day.
-The following year, a campus in northern Vista was opened, featuring temporary buildings, the much-loved "trailers."
-In 1997, the school opened a secondary campus in downtown Vista called the Vista Village Learning Plaza, which at various times has housed the high school program and an alternative education program called the Expeditionary Learning Center (ELC).
-In 2004, after nearly ten years of waiting, a permanent campus opened at the main campus site, with two-story buildings, a gymnasium, and an amphitheater, facilities the school had not had in any of its previous locations.
+The school was one of the first charter schools in California.
+The following year, a campus consisting of a number of temporary buildings was opened in northern Vista.
+From 1997 to 2004, the school opened a secondary campus in downtown Vista called the Vista Village Learning Plaza, which at various times has housed the high school program and an alternative education program called the Expeditionary Learning Center (ELC).
+In 2004, a permanent campus opened at the main campus site, with two-story buildings, a gymnasium, and an amphitheater, facilities the school had not had in any of its previous locations.
 Soon after, the Vista Village Learning Plaza was closed and the ELC was relocated to the main campus.

 Although Guajome has never been a private school, in its early years prospective students and their parents were required to interview with the dean.
 As the school's population increased, such interviews became less feasible and were eventually discontinued.
 In recent years, especially following administrative changes in 2003, there has been increasing controversy surrounding what some critics say is a break from the school's original vision of small classroom sizes and a project-based, integrated curriculum.
 In 2005, a former teacher created the message board Guajome Underground to criticize the administration and discuss educational changes at the school.